PremierLangage/platon-front/.github/ISSUE_TEMPLATE/component.md

   The student should be able to create|rename|delete automaton states and create transitions between the states by dragging the mouse cursor from a source state to a destination state.

-  The most important property of the component is the pro

 **Properties**
 A list of properties the component should expose.